How To Dry Salt For Grinding

 Please, dry your salt before putting it in a grinder (see instructions below).
 The results are a million times better.
 Since salt and metal don’t play well together, we personally use the Kyocera Everything Grinder which has a ceramic grinding mechanism.
 Also, this one is made of glass and is almost airtight.
 We like it.
 You can buy it from Amazon here.

-Ninety-nine percent of the time I use my salt by just pinching it from a dish on the counter.
+Ninety-nine percent of the time I use my salt by just pinching it from a dish on the counter (The Salt Ritual).
 If I need it finer, I crush it with my fingers.
 The only times I use my grinder is when I need the salt crystals to disappear, absorb moisture, or the crunch is not appropriate for the food.

 How to dry your AztecSeaSalt for grinding.